suffolklibraries/lgc/content/collections/events/marvellous-and-mischievous-1-1.md

 attendance_information: '8-13 years'
 accessibility_information: '-Wheelchair accessible'
 ---
-Crafts and activties inspired by The Lion, The Witch and The Wardrobe and the exhibition Marvellous and Mischievous.
+Crafts and activties inspired by The Lion, 'The Cat in the Hat' and the exhibition Marvellous and Mischievous.